ansys/pyresultexplorer/README.rst

 For developers
 ^^^^^^^^^^^^^^

-Installing pyresultexplorer in developer mode allows you to modify the source and enhance it.
+Installing PyResultExplorer in developer mode allows you to modify the source and enhance it.

 #.
 Start by cloning this repository: